AdiUser/SVG-Practise/README.md

 #### image.load()

-You can load another images by using `load()` method.
+You can load another image by using `load()` method.
 It takes the path of the image.

-**Note :**If you do not know the size of the loading image, SVG.js provides `loaded()` method that can be used for determining the image parameters.
+**Note :** If you do not know the size of the loading image, SVG.js provides `loaded()` method that can be used for determining the image parameters.

 ```javascript
 	var img = svg.load('/path/to/image').loaded(function(imgL) {